The Society shall be called the HARPENDEN PHOTOGRAPHIC SOCIETY (HPS) and shall continue the activities of the Society of that name founded in 1936

 In addition to the above, the committee shall elect a President biennially

 Election of Committee

-A meeting of members will be held at the AGM, where all Committee members will be elected by the majority vote of the membership.
+A meeting of members will be held, prior to the AGM, where all Committee members will be elected by the majority vote of the membership.

 - The Society shall be a non-profit making organisation.